Go Out to Eat: Asheville's Hottest Patios

 On a warm evening in downtown Asheville, diners are lined up on sidewalks, tucked into courtyards and gathered around fire pits, enjoying the mild mountain climate with a side of world class cuisine.

-Here's a brief guide to some of the area's hottest patios right now, courtesy of our Facebook fans and others:
+Here's a brief guide to some of the area's hottest patios, courtesy of our Facebook fans and others:

 New & Notable

-There are several newcomers on the patio scene this summer, including rooftops, decks and riverside retreats.
+There are several relative newcomers on the patio scene, including rooftops, decks and riverside retreats.
 Stop by the visiting food truck on your way to Highland Brewing Company's rooftop bar, which features cornhole and a clear view of Cold Mountain, or pedal your way over to the deck at New Belgium Brewing's Liquid Center tasting room, which overlooks the French Broad River.
-Order up some tacos and sliders to accompany the live music and summer sun at Asheville's newest outdoor venue, Salvage Station.
+Order up some tacos and sliders to accompany the live music and summer sun at Salvage Station.

 According to our fans, Wicked Weed Brewing has two of the best patios around.
 The space in front of the brewery and restaurant features a large fire pit and several high-top tables that are great for groups.
 The downstairs space in the back of the building offers picnic tables, complimentary pretzels and cornhole sets for casual hang-outs.